 Co-production

 People who attended our consultation events felt strongly that the skills and experience of those with lived experience of learning disabilities should inform the design of the new social security system.
-SCLD believes it is important that people have the opportunity to share their experiences and opinions on the advantages and disadvantages of present system and to participate in the process of planning and designing the new one.
+SCLD believes it is important that people have the opportunity to share their experiences and opinions on the advantages and disadvantages of the present system and to participate in the process of planning and designing the new one.
 This process should involve active and constructive dialogue with people with learning disabilities and be underpinned by a human rights-based approach using the PANEL principles.
 It is important that dialogue continues after the system is set up to feed in to continual improvement processes.

 There is an opportunity to engage with existing structures such as The keys to life Expert Group as well as other forums led by and for people with learning disabilities.
 The Expert Group comprises around twenty people with learning disabilities from different parts of Scotland and was established to provide a means of eliciting the voices of people with lived experience in the delivery of The keys to life and related policy issues.